NervanaSystems/neon/doc/source/callbacks.rst

    :py:class:`SaveBestStateCallback<neon.callbacks.callback.SaveBestStateCallback>`, Saves the best model so far (defined as the loss on the validation set) to the file provided in `path`.
    :py:class:`EarlyStopCallback<neon.callbacks.callbacks.EarlyStopCallback>`, Halts training when a threshold is triggered (such as reaching a performance target)
    :py:class:`DeconvCallback<neon.callbacks.callbacks.DeconvCallback>`, Stores projections of the activations back to pixel space using guided backpropagation `(Springenberg~, 2014) <http://arxiv.org/abs/1412.6806>`__.
 Used for visualization with the `nvis` tool.
+   :py:class:`BatchNormTuneCallback<neon.callbacks.callbacks.BatchNormTuneCallback>`, Callback for tuning batch norm parameters with unbiased estimators for global mean and variance.
+   :py:class:`WatchTickerCallback<neon.callbacks.callbacks.WatchTickerCallback>`, Callback that examines a single input output pair using a validation set.

 Callbacks are added in three different ways: